tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 | te-packet-types | ietf-te-packet-types | RFCXXXX
 {: #tab-prefixes title="Prefixes and corresponding YANG modules"}

 > RFC Editor: Please replace XXXX through this document with the RFC number assigned to this document.
+Please remove this note.

 # Acronyms and Abbreviations

 GMPLS:
 : Generalized Multiprotocol Label Switching